-- L3.9 Past change specific to this area includes: - Expansion of built development associated with military use of the area in the 20^{th} century. - Introduction of industrial development along the A3 corridor in the last 70 years. - Increase in invasive species in woodland, such as rhododendrons and laurel, which thrive on the acidic sandy soils, during the 20th century. - A3 road improvements in the early 1990s. - Enhancements to Woolmer Pond resulting in an increase in natterjack toads and the re-establishment of sand lizard. - L3.10 If the designation of the National Park is confirmed, this is likely to limit extensive built development.
+- L3.9 Past change specific to this area includes: - Expansion of built development associated with military use of the area in the 20th century. - Introduction of industrial development along the A3 corridor in the last 70 years. - Increase in invasive species in woodland, such as rhododendrons and laurel, which thrive on the acidic sandy soils, during the 20th century. - A3 road improvements in the early 1990s. - Enhancements to Woolmer Pond resulting in an increase in natterjack toads and the re-establishment of sand lizard. - L3.10 The designation of the National Park is likely to limit extensive built development.
 However, the location of this character area close to the settlements of Bordon, Liphook and Liss, and its location along the A3 corridor, means it is likely that pressures for built development are also likely to continue, including possible requirements for additional industrial and military buildings.
-Bordon and Whitehill are likely to be redeveloped when they are released by the MOD.
+Bordon and Whitehill are likely to be redeveloped..